cesbo/help/en/alta/quick-start/uninstall.md

 ## Remove service

-If you use Systemd first of all stop your service:
+If you use Systemd, first of all stop your service:

 ```
 systemctl stop alta